Samuel-ALX23/TrustID/README.md

 ## 📌 Our Mission
 To provide a trustworthy, efficient, and privacy-centric digital identity system for seamless verification across industries like **finance, healthcare, and education**.

-## Project Structure

-# 📌 TrustID Data Engineering

-## 🏗️ Project Overview
-**TrustID** is a robust, scalable, and secure data engineering pipeline designed for verified identity and credential processing.
-This system ensures efficient data ingestion, processing, storage, and integration with high availability and CI/CD automation.

 ---

 ## 📂 Project Structure